 Fiduciary standard of care is the highest degree of business responsibility one person can have to another.
 It means that those who provide you with advice must act solely in your best interest, always put your interest ahead of their own.
 A federal law, the Investment Advisers Act of 1940, requires Registered Investment Advisers to meet this Fiduciary standard of care.
-Advisors of Cornerstone work in a fiduciary capacity.
+Advisors of Cornerstone have a fiduciary responsibility for our advisory clients.

 Yes.
 Please see a fuller explanation of what this means above.

 Our clients represent our professional experiences and interests in life.
 A snapshot of our typical clients:

 - Range in age from 45 to 70

 - Are entrepreneurs, professional, business owners, and real estate investors

 - Are in the higher marginal tax brackets, and are interested in tax planning strategies

 - Prefer to work with an “Independent” financial advisor, one who is free to access investments and insurance products from a variety of providers.